uranusjr/pythonup-posix/README.rst

 =============================================
-PythonUp — The Python Runtime Manager (macOS)
+PythonUp — The Python Runtime Manager (POSIX)
 =============================================

 PythonUp helps your install and manage Python runtimes on your computer.
-This is the macOS version.
+This is the POSIX version.

 .. highlights::